violetprotocol/violet-examples/erc20-wrapper-registry/README.md

 #  ERC20 Wrapper - Violet ID example

-This project aims to demonstrate a simple example of how to wrap ERC20 tokens to a compliant version of it using VioletID It comes with a sample Factory contract, and a CompliantERC20 contract on Optimism Goerli.
+This project aims to demonstrate a simple example of how to wrap ERC20 tokens to a compliant version of it using VioletID.
+It comes with a sample Factory contract, and a CompliantERC20 contract on Optimism Goerli.

 You can check a frontend with a live version of this demo [here](https://erc20-wrapper.violet.co/) The frontend is located on the `frontend` folder, all relevant code can be found on the `frontend/pages/index.tsx` file